Computer Technology: Associate in Applied Science

 Tuition: 60 credits x $190 per credit = $11,400.

 Remember, this is before S.C.
 Lottery Tuition Assistance and other financial aid, which could drop your costs by more than half.
 In fact, after financial aid, many TCL students attend for free.

 *Based on Fall 2019 in-state, in-service-area tuition.
 Your actual cost may differ.
 Does not include fees, books and other costs.
 Qualifications vary.

 Computer Technology graduates meet the qualifications for most entry-level IT positions in a wide variety of working environments.
 From entry-level positions, opportunities exist for advancement into systems analysis and design, database administration, software development, and network administration, as well as supervisory positions.

-According to the U.S. Department of Labor Bureau of Labor Statistics in May 2015, the annual mean wage for computer support specialists was $51,470.
+According to the U.S. Bureau of Labor Statistics in 2017, the annual mean wage for computer user support specialists was $47,040.
 The report indicated that employment of computer support specialists is projected to grow 12 percent from 2014 to 2024, faster than the average for all occupations and that more support services will be needed as organizations upgrade their computer equipment and software.

 The program is a great fit for those who: